kylesliva/minecraft-ec2-cloudformation/readme.md

       1. AMI should be Amazon Linux 2.
       2. c5a.large is a good instance type for my purposes.
 With the amount of time I play MC with my family+friends, it costs me around $9 a month.
       3. Max Spot price is set to the on-demand price for c5a.large.
 Customize to fit your needs.
       4. Supply link to the JAR you'd like to use.
-Works with Spigot, CraftBukkit, and vanilla.
+Works with any of the commonly-used JARs.
+Tested with Spigot, Paper, and vanilla.
       5. CoreStackName should be the stack name you used in the previous step, while deploying core.json.
    4. Verify that the server comes up.